d-flytech/weather-widget/README.md

 # Weather Widget

-A simple weather widget that displays a 10-day forecast using the Open-Meteo API.
-Built with HTML, CSS, and JavaScript, and powered by Axios for API calls.
+A simple weather widget that displays a forecast using the Open-Meteo API.
+Built with HTML, CSS, JavaScript and TypeScript, and powered by Axios for API calls.

 ## Features
 - Fetches weather data for a specified location